Calibre Content Server

 You can use the Connect/share toolbar button to turn the Content Server on and off.
 If it’s not already visible, visit the toolbar preferences again and add it to the list of current actions:

 Then, to share your ebooks, select Start Content Server from the Connect/share button menu.
-(Depending on your system settings, at this point your computer might ask if want to grant Calibre network access; if so, approve the request.)
+(Depending on your system settings, at this point your computer might ask if you want to grant Calibre network access; if so, approve the request.)

 (By default, no password is required to access the Content Server.
 I’ll show you how to set a password and a few other options in a bit.)